When Should Users Check? Modeling Confirmation Frequency inMulti-Step Agentic AI Tasks: Discussion

-In our CDCR model, cost in the final redo stage is defined only from the agent's perspective (i.e., the time required for the agent to recover from an error).
-In practice, however, human users often bear additional costs that extend far beyond execution time.
-Errors may lead to financial loss (e.g., rescheduling fees for a wrong flight), emotional or social consequences (e.g., accidentally sending an email to the wrong recipient), or even irreversible risks (e.g., permanently deleting a file).
-Future research should explore how these human-centered costs affect confirmation strategies.
-For high-stakes actions, mandatory checkpoints should be enforced regardless of the system’s estimated accuracy.
-For general actions, the replanning term can be extended into a multi-dimensional cost function that balances a heterogeneous variety of costs, such as time, money, emotional costs, and risks.
+In practice, agentic failures can have an outsized real-world impact that extends far beyond execution time.
+Errors may lead to financial loss (e.g., rescheduling fees for a wrong flight), emotional or social consequences (e.g., accidentally sending an email to the wrong recipient), or even irreversible risks (e.g., permanently deleting a file) and harms (e.g., privacy breaches, opening phishing links, manipulative suggestions) \cite{alberts2024computers, bansal2024challenges, amodei2016concrete}.
+Strategic human oversight is therefore crucial for addressing these safety issues.
+Since human oversight is expensive, it cannot be applied uniformly to every low-level action; instead, it must be focused where it matters most \cite{holzinger2025human, amodei2016concrete}.
+Our CDCR framework speaks directly to this question of where oversight should be applied.
+Future work should expand the range of costs that can be supported.
+For general actions, the replanning term (e.g., $t_{redo})$ can be extended to support multi-dimensional cost functions that balance heterogeneous factors, such as time, money, emotional costs, and risks, replacing the purely time-based redo cost used in our current instantiation.
+Further, future work should also explore the use of mandatory checkpoints for high-stakes actions that occur regardless of the system’s estimated accuracy.

-Reliability engineering provides inspiration, with established methods for integrating economic trade-offs, workforce allocation, and interdependent subsystems into cost functions \cite{ten2013optimizing, iren2014cost, zhou2015preventive}, which could guide extensions of our model.